Pinto Bean Enchilada Casserole

-Heat a large skillet or saute pan with the first portion of cooking oil (portion for casserole) over medium heat.
+Heat a large skillet or saute pan with cooking oil over medium heat.
 Add zucchini, bell peppers, and white parts of green onions with some salt.
 Saute until the zucchini is tender, 6 to 8 minutes.
 Season the vegetables with some salt.
-Transfer the vegetables to a bowl and return the pan to heat.

-Pour enchilada sauce over the chicken and bring to a simmer.
-Stir in the cooked vegetables.
+Pour beans and enchilada sauce over the vegetables and bring to a simmer.
+Stir in corn.
 Simmer everything together for 1 minute more.

-In the prepared baker, spread ⅓ of the chicken mixture in the bottom.
-Top with 1/3 the tortilla pieces.
-Repeat the layers until you have used all of the chicken mixture and tortillas.
+In the prepared baker, spread ⅓ of the bean and vegetable mixture in the bottom.
+Top with 1/3 the tortillas and ⅓ of the cheese.
+Repeat the layers, reserving the last portion of cheese.
 (Note: If the baker is filled nearly to the top, place it on a rimmed sheet pan to catch any spills as the dish bakes.)

 Cover the baker tightly with foil and bake until the casserole is heated through, ~35 minutes.

 Remove the foil and add the last ⅓ of the cheese.
 Bake for another 10 minutes until the cheese on top is bubbling and the tortillas are lightly browned.

 Just before serving, toss the lettuce with vinaigrette until dressed to your liking.